 Smart Grid is defined as an evolution of the energy supply and consumption infrastructure that will enable providers and consumers with unprecedented levels of reliability and control while reducing the adverse environmental impact of energy generation and consumption.
 One of the key aspects of the Smart Grid is the underlying communication between the various network elements.

-The first IEEE 802 network standard, IEEE Std 802.3™ (Ethernet), was approved more than 30 years ago.
-The first IEEE 802 wireless standard, IEEE Std 802.11™, was approved in 1997, and has evolved through five generations of increasing performance.
+The first IEEE 802 network standard, IEEE Std 802.3™ (Ethernet), was approved more than 40 years ago.
+The first IEEE 802 wireless standard, IEEE Std 802.11™, was approved in 1997, and has evolved through seven generations of increasing performance.
 IEEE Std 802.15™ and IEEE Std 802.16™ were both initiated in 1999 and have achieved substantial success as well.
+The IEEE 802.15 SUN PHY has launched the Wi-SUN Alliance specifically targeting utility use cases.
+While IEEE 802.16 was unsuccessful in the commercial cellular market, the standard’s narrow channel amendments 802.16s and 802.16t provide options for operation in licensed spectrum with channels too small to support LTE.
 Other groups in IEEE 802 that are relevant to Smart Grid applications are as follows:

-IEEE Std 802.1™ for bridging, time-sensitive networks, and security
+IEEE Std 802.1™ provides foundational bridging, time-sensitive networks, and security capabilities.
+802.1 standards are often referred to by other standards.

-IEEE Std 802.21™ for media independent handover
+IEEE Std 802.21d developed a multicast group management amendment that was seen as promising for use in electrical metering networks.
+802.21 has entered into hibernation, 802.21d did not achieve market adoption.

-IEEE Std 802.22™ for wireless regional area networks (WRAN) in the TV white space (TVWS) bands
+IEEE Std 802.22™ for wireless regional area networks (WRAN) in the TV white space (TVWS) bands was a promising technology for Smart Grid when introduced.
+The use of unused channels for long-range outdoor communication was well suited to many smart grid use cases.
+The FCC auctioned 600 MHz spectrum in 2017 for cellular use, resulting in the elimination of unused TV channels, except in the most remote locations.
+802.22 has entered into hibernation.

 IEEE 802 has endorsed the OpenStand principles (see http://open-stand.org/), which include cooperation, adherence to principles, collective empowerment, availability, and voluntary adoption.
 These principles are part of the process IEEE 802 uses to create high-quality, widely-adopted standards.